mrudowski/nxExp/apps/zen-gardens/README.md

 - searchable
 - multi selection (working with filters)
 - different height of tiles?
+- used counter
+- show/hide not used

 #### Scene
 - when we select more then one tile on Palette we randomize them when paint
 - selectable size
+- when `selection` mode we single select tile and see it's options
 - multilevel in the future
-- when `selection` mode we single select tile and see it's options
+- undo/redo (in memory, last snapshot of state)

 ### Phase III
 - working on mobile (touchEvent)